6 Must-See Climate Change Documentaries

-Climate scientists are warning us that humanity is at a crossroads.
+Climate scientists warn us that humanity is at a crossroads.
+This potentially perilous future has been dissected in several riveting climate change documentaries.

 If you consider yourself a visual learner, or if you just want to see some jaw-droppingly beautiful images of our world, “Home” is the documentary for you.
 Composed almost entirely of aerial footage, the film takes you on a journey that shows you what’s at stake in the fight against climate change.
 The video was taken while flying over 54 different countries, and the diversity of natural habitats shown is simply astonishing.
 You’ll see vast savannahs, glowing volcanos, frozen tundras, and lush rainforests, with dramatic shots of all kinds of wildlife throughout.